dustingetz/dustingetz.github.io/pages/Apex strategy framework for startup work alignment.md

 				- do investors like you? do you understand investors?
 				- how many investors do you know?
 				- who will provide warm intros? are you sure?
-- 3 month action plan directed towards 9 month goals
+- 3 month action plan directed towards {3,6,9} month milestones
 	- Add a 4th question for lieutenants to answer for their functional area:
 		- How did we do it?
 			- GTM